JMS-S3000 SpiralTOF™-plus 3.0

 Features

-The JMS-S3000 has evolved into SpiralTOF™-plus 2.0 with much wider dynamic range.
+The JMS-S3000 SpiralTOF™-plus 3.0 is a MALDI-TOFMS* that uses innovative SpiralTOF ion optics that has been updated to extend the mass range of this high resolution system.
 The JMS-S3000 defines a new standard in MALDI-TOFMS performance and provides state-of-the-art analytical solutions for a wide range of research areas such as functional synthetic polymers, materials science, and biomolecules.

 Setting the new standard in MALDI-TOFMS performance